amihaiemil/amihaiemil.github.io/about.md

 More to come soon...

 <a href="https://www.github.com/amihaiemil" target="_blank"><img src="http://ghchart.rshah.org/amihaiemil" title="My Github contributions chart" alt="amihaiemil's Github chart" /></a>

-I also publish articles on [Baeldung](http://www.baeldung.com/author/mihaiandronache/).
-Check them out as well, comment, let me know what you think!

 Follow me to see my latest activity.
 Feel free to drop me a line if you want to join me, I am always looking